PrefectHQ/prefect/docs/concepts/deployments.md

 - A JSON manifest file
 - A `deployment.yaml` file

-Optionally, you may reference storage and infrastructure blocks that define where flow code and results are stored and how your flow execution environment is configured.
+Optionally, you may reference pre-configured storage and infrastructure blocks that define where flow code and results are stored and how your flow execution environment is configured.

 ### Deployments and flows